Complete Guide to All 27 State Park Passport Programs (2025)

 South Carolina’s Passport program goes by the Ultimate Outsider program.
 You can order the booklet online for only $1.
 Collect a stamp when visiting one of the 47 state parks.
 After getting all 47 state park stamps, have a ranger verify your last stamp and fill out a form so you can get an official “I visited all 47 State Parks” T-shirt.
 They also support a yearly scavenger hunt at the parks as well.

-21. South Dakota
+22. South Dakota

-- Program Name: Peaks to Plains Passport program
+- Program Name: Peaks to Plains Passport program and Fitness Passport Challenge

 - Passport Cost: Free